Fortanix Data Security Manager Using Secret Store CSI Driver

 Perform the following steps to create a group in the Fortanix DSM:

-1. Click the Groups menu item in the DSM left navigation panel and click the button on the Groups page to add a new group.
+1. In the DSM left navigation panel, click the Groups menu item, and then click the + button to create a new group.

-Figure 3: Add Groups
+Figure 3: Add groups

-2. On the Adding new group page, enter the following details:
+2. On the Adding new group page, do the following:

-• Title: Enter a title for your group.
+1. Title: Enter a name for your group.

-• Description (optional): Enter a short description for the group.
+2. Description (optional): Enter a short description of the group.

-3. Click the SAVE button to create the new group.
+3. Click SAVE to create the new group.

-The new group has been added to the Fortanix DSM successfully.
+The new group is added to the Fortanix DSM successfully.

 5.4 Creating an Application